Foursquare’s first decade, from viral hit to real business and beyond

 DC: Dodgeball was a great outcome for us at the time.
 Because we were NYU students and we really just needed to pay our rent and stop eating pizza all the time.
 We went to Google and we had all these dreams of what we’d be able to build.
 But we just could not figure out how to exist and be productive in a large environment like that.
 And there’s a thousand reasons for that.
 Some of them were our fault and some of them were just Google in 2005.

 Foursquare has been a super challenging journey for me.
-I’ve never had a job that lasted ten years.
+I’ve never had a job that lasted 10 years.
 This job is the most rewarding thing and the most frustrating and crazy thing I’ve ever been a part of.
 But at the same time, you have these moments.
 We’re having one of these moments now.
 We’re building this thing called hypertrending.
 No one’s ever done it.
 There’s no other company that can do it.
 There’s no other company that would even try to do something like this.

 But this is what we do.
 We have this crazy technology.
-We have this super interesting dataset.
+We have this super interesting data set.
 We’ve got all these awesome employees.
 We have all the infrastructure we need to build this quirky stuff.
-And it’s almost like, ten years in, you earn your seat at the table to help invent the future.
+And it’s almost like, 10 years in, you earn your seat at the table to help invent the future.